 Best Feature: Being able to search some of the best vacation booking sites in a single place is a major time saver.
 Though Kayak doesn’t always find you the lowest possible price, it’s a good place to start your search and get an idea of what’s out there.

-The Funjet home page gives you two only vacation package options: flight/hotel and hotel/car.
+The Funjet home page gives you a single package option: flight/hotel.
 However, you can work around this by adding a rental car on at the end of a flight/hotel or individual flight booking.

 There are plenty of sort options for your results, including price, hotel name, rating, distance, and location.
-While the map view isn’t immediately obvious and is a little low-tech (you can’t zoom in or out), it is available, and you can filter your results to properties within a certain distance of popular landmarks.
+While the map view isn’t immediately obvious and is a little low-tech, it is available, and you can filter your results to properties within a certain distance of popular landmarks.

-One annoyance: Travelers with multiple gateway airports have to search each one separately—there’s no option to search all New York or Chicago airports, for instance.
+One annoyance: Similarly to CheapCarribbean.com, there is no option to select “all airports” for certain cities like Houston or Chicago.
 And Funjet’s prices aren’t the most consistent, ranking as the cheapest in one test and the most expensive in another.
 Still, the site is worth comparing to others when booking your vacation.

 Best Feature: Rather than making you scour the web for coupons, Funjet automatically applies any relevant promo codes to your search.

 Note: If you’re headed to the Caribbean, Central or South America, Hawaii, or Mexico, try your search on Funjet’s sister site, Apple Vacations.
 The destinations it covers are more limited than Funjet’s, but I found that the prices were often a little better.
 CheapCaribbean.com is also owned by the same parent company, Apple Leisure Group.

 Book Your Stay With SmarterTravel Hotels